arangodb/arangojs/6.14.1/Reference/Collection/Indexes.md

 Creates a cap constraint index on the collection.

-{% hint 'warning' %}
-This method is not available when targeting ArangoDB 3.0 or later, see [Compatibility](../../GettingStarted/README.md#compatibility).
+**Warning**: This method is not available when targeting ArangoDB 3.0 or later, see [Compatibility](../../GettingStarted/README.md#compatibility).
-{% endhint %}

 **Arguments**